 Price and availability

 In the UK you’ll find the Now TV Smart Stick sold at places like Argos, but you can’t buy one at Amazon.
-This is because Amazon makes its fiercest rival.
+This is because Amazon makes its fiercest rival, the Fire TV Stick.

 The Now TV Smart Stick looks like an elongated USB memory stick.
 Remember those?